 No products found.

-The HOTAS Warthog immediately gives off a military look.
-It’s made almost entirely of metal (giving it a nice weighty feel), is a beautiful black color, and will feel incredible to use.
-Coupled with the fantastic build quality is the fact that it’s modeled after the controls on the A-10.
+The No products found. immediately gives off a military look.
+It’s made almost entirely of metal, is a beautiful black color, and will feel incredible to use.
+Coupled with the fantastic build quality is the fact that it’s modelled after the controls on the A-10.
 Not only from a purely aesthetic perspective, but from a realism one as well.
 You will have to apply the same pressure as if you were flying the real thing.

 Regarding the meat of the issue: the precision of it is nigh unparalleled thanks to the use of magnetic sensors.
 It has 20 remappable buttons, switches, and hats, as well as a separate throttle.